ritchie46/ritchievink.com/content/post/gaussian-process.md

 As you can see we've sampled different functions from our multivariate Gaussian.
 In fact, we can sample an infinite amount of functions from this distribution.
 And if we would want a more fine grid of values, we could also reparameterize our Gaussian to include a new set of $X$.

-However, these functions we sample now are pretty random and maybe doesn't seem likely for some real-world processes.
+However, these functions we sample now are pretty random and maybe don't seem likely for some real-world processes.
 Let's say we only want to sample functions that are **smooth**.
 Besides that smoothness looks very slick, it is also a reasonable assumption.
 Values that are close to each other in domain $X$, will also be mapped close to each other in the codomain $Y$.
 We could construct such functions by defining the covariance matrix $\Sigma$ in such a way that values close to each other have larger correlation than values with a larger distance between them.

 ### Squared exponential kernel